brianshumate/vaultron/README.md

 - Enable zero custom Consul instances.
   - custom Consul binary feature not yet available yet.
-- Enable 3 custom binary based Vault instances which use the binary you place into the `custom` folder.
+- Enable 3 custom binary based Vault instances which use the binary you place into the `custom` directory.
 - Enable Yellow Lion, the statsd/Graphite/Grafana telemetry container.
 - Set Vault log level to _trace_.
 - Set Vault log formate to _json_.